When you first start looking for outdoor refrigerators, the prices are often a big shock.

 As long as you're willing to give up a few bells & whistles and fancy looks, it is still possible to find good, functional outdoor refrigerators that abide by most of these basic requirements at an affordable price.

-You WILL, however, have to take extra care to make sure you get the best out of your fridge.
+You WILL, however, have to take extra care of your outdoor fridge to make sure you get the best out of your investment.

 Let me talk a little bit about how to make sure you don't waste your money before you make a purchase.
-Then, I'll give you my 3 suggestions for a cheap outdoor refrigerator.
+Then, I'll give you my 3 suggestions for cheap fridges for outdoor use.

-Making the Most of a Cheap Outdoor Refrigerator
+Making the Most of a Cheap Fridge for Your Outdoor Kitchen

 In order to make their outdoor refrigerators more affordable, manufacturers have to make a few concessions on the above list of features to cut back on manufacturing costs.